hasini0105/hasini0105-CreativeRoyalties-HackSeries-Nexora/README.md

 - ✅ **NFT Minting for Creators**
   Designers can mint UI kits, icon sets, wireframes, and other digital assets as NFTs using decentralized metadata.
+- ⚖️ **Dispute Resolution via DAO (Future)**
+  A community-powered DAO system will govern disputes, licensing issues, and platform rules efficiently without expensive legal battles.

 - 💸 **Automated Royalty Distribution**
   Built-in smart contracts ensure artists earn royalties every time their work is resold based on their licensing terms.

 - 🔁 **Transparent Resale Marketplace**
   Buyers can purchase and resell assets with full on-chain proof of ownership and built-in creator rights.

+---

+## 🌍 Why Algorand?

+Creative Royalties Everywhere is built on the **Algorand blockchain** for its unique advantages:

+- 🌀 **Low gas fees** — enabling microtransactions like royalty payments.
+- ⚡ **Fast finality** — NFT mints and transfers happen in seconds.
+- ♻️ **Carbon-neutral** — perfect for the eco-conscious design community.
+- 🔐 **Smart contract flexibility** — ideal for programmable royalty and licensing systems.

+---